ahmedheakl/drone-vis/docs/source/interfaces/gui.rst

 The GUI is shipped as a class ``DroneVisGui``.

-.. autoclass:: dronevis.gui.main.DroneVisGui
+.. autoclass:: dronevis.ui.drone_gui.DroneVisGui

 Some parts are shipped as their own custom modules such as buttons and progress bars, which are then integrated later to build the GUI.

-.. autoclass:: dronevis.gui.main_button.MainButton

-.. autoclass:: dronevis.gui.image_button.ImageButton
+.. autoclass:: dronevis.ui.main_button.MainButton

-.. autoclass:: dronevis.gui.image_bw_button.ImageBWButton
+.. autoclass:: dronevis.ui.image_bw_button.ImageBWButton

-.. autoclass:: dronevis.gui.circular_progressbar.CircularProgressbar
+.. autoclass:: dronevis.ui.circular_progressbar.CircularProgressbar

 Run GUI from Code
 -----------------